-As mentioned above, the overall popularity of Elixir is rising.
-Although as of today, there may not be too many job offerings for Elixir, mastering this technology is a definite investment into the future.
+The overall popularity of Elixir is rising and although as of today, there may not be too many job offerings for Elixir, mastering this technology is a definite investment into the future.
 It is highly probable that most of the big companies will take an interest in this technology soon and this could be the opportunity to land a great job.
 Elixir makes you a better developer, especially if you are used to working only with object-oriented languages like Ruby, it gives you a new perspective on programming, forcing your brain to go into overdrive.

 Functions like high reliability, scalability and ease of testing contained within this functional programming language are what makes it the top choice in the banking industry and for giants like Netflix, Pinterest and Whatsapp.
-Moreover, the open-source libraries Phoenix and Ecto created by the growing community around Elixir ensure 20 years of tooling experience performed by the Elang community.
+Moreover, the open-source libraries created by the growing community around Elixir ensure 20 years of tooling experience performed by the Elang community.